caring-coder/workshop-secure-messenger/README.md

 This repo contains the guide and code for [Ben Dechrai][ben-twitter]'s workshop, "Write Your Own Secure Messenger".

 > Are you not in the workshop?
-If you are reasonably familiar with [Next.js][nextjs] and the [Web Crypto API][mdn-web-crypto] (or are comfortable doing soe research), this workshop is designed to be able to be completed just by following this guide.
+If you are reasonably familiar with [Next.js][nextjs] and the [Web Crypto API][mdn-web-crypto] (or are comfortable doing some research), this workshop is designed to be able to be completed just by following this guide.

 ## Table of Contents